 ‘It would never have been possible without all these volunteers.’

 And Hunink is by no means the only person to think this way.
-On Monday 6 April, when the first 1,500 charts of the Utrecht Heuvelrug were put on line, volunteers set to work in their masses.
-Within 24 hours, every chart had been viewed at least thirty times.
-In the same period, some three thousand people visited the website, and the visitor numbers are still excellent.
-'I think it's fantastic,' says archaeologist Quentin Bourgeois, who is heading the project on behalf of Leiden University.
-'It's beyond my wildest dreams that there's so much interest in the project.
-Within just a month, all 300,971 charts were examined.
-That would never have been possible without all these volunteers.'
+On Monday 6 April, when the first 1,500 charts of Utrechtse Heuvelrug were put on line, volunteers set to work en masse.
+Within 24 hours, every chart had been viewed at least 30 times.
+In the same period, some 3,000 people visited the website, and the visitor numbers are still excellent.
+‘I think it’s fantastic,’ says archaeologist Quentin Bourgeois, who is heading the project on behalf of Leiden University.
+‘It’s beyond my wildest dreams that there’s so much interest in the project.
+Within just a month, all 300,971 charts had been examined.
+That would never have been possible without all these volunteers.’

-Bourgeois thinks that the outbreak of the corona virus has played a role in the huge success of the campaign.
-'In recent weeks we've all been at home a lot of the time, and people naturally look for something to do to fill in the time.'
-The success of the previous campaign organised by Erfgoed Gezocht also added to the success.
-In that campaign volunteers searched for archaeological traces on the Veluwe, a forested area in Dutch Gelderland.
+Bourgeois thinks that the coronavirus outbreak has played a role in the huge success of the campaign.
+‘In recent weeks we’ve all been at home a lot of the time, and people naturally look for something to do to fill the time.’
+The success of the previous campaign organised by Heritage Quest also added to the success.
+In that campaign volunteers searched for archaeological remains on the Veluwe, a forested area in Dutch Gelderland.
 Thanks to the previous experience, the project is now better known.

 Hunink also took part in the Veluwe project, he explains.
 Thanks to the experience he gained then, he has now developed a sixth sense for recognising interesting places on the elevation charts.
 With the Veluwe project, he would spend several minutes looking at each chart, but now he can generally see in a few seconds whether there is anything to be discovered there.
 If he’s in doubt, he makes a note on the forum, so that other volunteers and archaeological guides can give a second opinion.

-'The Veluwe used to be my back garden.
-Now I'm contributing to unravelling its history.'
+‘The Veluwe used to be my back garden.
+Now I’m helping unravel its history.’

 The detective work on the Veluwe changed the way Hunink looks at the region.
-During the project he discovered - together with other volunteers - many more burial mounds than expected.
+During the project he discovered – together with other volunteers – many more burial mounds than expected.
 In prehistoric times, the Veluwe was probably much more densely populated than people had assumed, a piece of news that was picked up by the local media.
 Hunink: ‘At one time I lived in Rheden, and the Veluwe used to be my back garden.
-Now I'm contributing to unravelling its history.
-I'm part of the start of a discovery.
-That's fantastic.'’
+Now I’m helping unravel its history.
+I’m part of the start of a discovery, which is fantastic.’